Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

-They are characterized by wide, rounded ears which almost meet at the front of their face.
+They are characterized by wide, rounded ears that almost meet at the front of their face.
 Males have larger canines than females and are usually larger.

 Mexican free-tailed bats are found in most of the southern regions of the United States.

-They primarily roost in caves, with some very large colonies consisting of millions of bats in Texas.
+They roost in caves, with some vast colonies consisting of millions of bats in Texas.

-Mule deer are tan or pale brown in winter with a white patch on their rump and a small tail with a black tip.
+In winter, mule deer are tan or pale brown with a white patch on their rump and a small tail with a black tip.

 Mule deer found along the west coast are darker with a larger black tail.
 West coast mule deer are also known as the black-tail.

 Mule deer prefer habitats that shelter them from predators such as wolves, coyotes, bobcats, and the puma.